luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Bonus: 4**

 This trait is only available to asyncs with the Psi trait at Level 2.
 Your infection has sunk its claws into your psyche, making it more difficult to shake off.
-You only reduce your Infection Rating by 5 points every short recharge and 20 points for each long recharge (Easing the Infection, ▶277, EP2).
+You only reduce your Infection Rating by 5 points every short recharge and 20 points for each long recharge ([Easing the Infection](../../../14/04-using-psi.md#easing-the-infection), _EP2_).

 ### Uncooperative Tendencies

 **▲ Ego Trait • CP Bonus: 2**

 You are socially awkward, self-centered, or have such low self esteem that you do not work well others.
-You do not benefit from teamwork bonuses (▶31, EP2) when others try to aid you, and if you attempt to aid someone else (whether voluntarily or forced), apply a −10 modifier to the test rather than aiding with a +10.
+You do not benefit from [teamwork bonuses](../../../03/01-how-to-play.md#teamwork) (_EP2_) when others try to aid you, and if you attempt to aid someone else (whether voluntarily or forced), apply a −10 modifier to the test rather than aiding with a +10.

 ### Unreliability